Scripts

 Calling a Script

-After having called kit bs, simply type my_script:my_package:publisher <ARGS> in the terminal.
+After having called kit bs, simply type my-script:my-package:publisher <ARGS> in the terminal.
 For instance, the echo script is published as part of terminal:sys, so you can call

 echo:terminal:sys Hello World!